hdShang/arxiv-daily/docs/cs-CV/2025-10-13/papers/251011579v1-ms-mix-unveiling-the-power-of-mixup-for-multimodal-sentiment-analysi.md

 ---
 layout: default
-title: MS-Mix: Unveiling the Power of Mixup for Multimodal Sentiment Analysis
+title: "MS-Mix: Unveiling the Power of Mixup for Multimodal Sentiment Analysis"
 ---

 # MS-Mix: Unveiling the Power of Mixup for Multimodal Sentiment Analysis